 Field-hunting tip

-Look in sedimentary limestone or chalk country — that is the host setting where sea urchin fossil typically forms.
+Look in sedimentary limestone or chalk country, the host setting where sea urchin fossil typically forms.
 If you start seeing calcite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.